Logo

-David John Trone was born on September 21,1955 and is an American politician and businessman serving as the US representative for Maryland's 6th congressional district.
+David John Trone was born on September 21,1955 and is an American politician and alcoholic beverage magnate who served as the US representative for Maryland's 6th congressional district from 2019 to 2025.

 2.